eclipse-vertx/vert.x/wsver-0002/manual.md

 ### Concurrency

 A vert.x instance guarantees that a particular verticle instance is always executed by the exact same thread.
 This gives you a huge advantage as a developer, since you can program all your code as single threaded.
-Well, that won't be a big deal to you if you are coming from JavaScript where everything is single threaded, but if you're used to multi-threaded programming in Java, Scala, or even Ruby, this may come as a huge relief!
+Well, that won't be a big deal to you if you are coming from JavaScript where everything is single threaded, but if you're used to multi-threaded programming in Java, Scala, or even Ruby, this may come as a huge relief since you don't have to synchronize access to your state.
+This means a whole class of race conditions disappear, and OS thread deadlocks are a thing of the past.

-Gone are the days of worrying about race conditions, locks, mutexes, volatile variables and synchronization.

 ### Event-based Programming Model